fbpx

 • Use fans, white noise machines, radios or televisions to help drown out the outside noise.

-• Potty and exercise them early in the day when fireworks are less likely to be set off.
+• Potty and exercise them (on leash) early in the day when fireworks are less likely to be set off.

 • Forgive accidents!
 Your dog may not feel comfortable going outside where scary, unpredictable noises abound.